librallu/do-util/README.md

 ## Sub-set/Super-set queries

-Allows performing quick sub-set or super-set queries
+Allows performing quick sub-set or super-set queries.

+ - [X] **List** Simple naive list storage.
+Iterates over the whole list to find sub-sets/super-sets
  - [ ] **Set-trie** See [this article](https://hal.inria.fr/hal-01506780/document) for more information.
  - [ ] **HAT-trie** See [this article](https://ieeexplore.ieee.org/document/8478414) for more information.

 ### Benchmarks

-Set covering pre-processing.

 ## Pareto priority-queues

 Data-structures for quick insertion/removal/find-minimum/dominance-checks on an n-dimensional pareto front.
+Each element also provides a "guide" value that is used for minimum (resp. maximum) extraction.

 Heavily inspired from the excellent [pareto library for Python and C++](https://github.com/alandefreitas/pareto) [[1]](#1).
 Each Pareto front stores elements such that no element dominates another.
 The main difference is that the data-structures in this crate allow to find the minimum element quickly.
 Moreover, using this crate, it is possible to define more general dominance rules in addition of